 What Is a Hysterectomy?

-A hysterectomy is a surgical procedure that either partially or fully removes the uterus.
-Sometimes, surrounding organs such as the ovaries, cervix, or fallopian tubes are also removed.
+A hysterectomy is a surgical procedure that partially or fully removes the uterus.
+Sometimes, surrounding organs such as the ovaries, cervix, or fallopian tubes are removed.
 The surgery is commonly used to treat a range of reproductive health conditions.
-However, up to 300,000 hysterectomies each year are performed for fibroids, even though there are alternative non-surgical treatments available.
+However, up to 300,000 hysterectomies each year are performed for uterine fibroids, even though alternative non-surgical treatments are available.

 Reasons for Getting a Hysterectomy

 There are many reasons why your doctor may recommend a hysterectomy.
 Some of these include:

 - Cancers of the uterus, cervix, and ovaries.

 It is critical to note that when non-cancerous conditions are present, trying other treatments first is usually recommended before resorting to a hysterectomy.

 When treating uterine fibroids, we want you to understand that a hysterectomy is rarely the best option, particularly if you have concerns about your fertility or wish to avoid unnecessary surgery.
 Even if retaining your fertility is not your priority, recovering from hysterectomy procedures can be hard on your body and hormones.
 The surrounding organs, such as the bladder and intestines, are often negatively impacted when the uterus is fully removed.

 Instead of limiting your options to a hysterectomy procedure, ask your doctor or fibroid specialist the following: